-SDM Education Group Holdings Limited (formerly known as SDM Group Holdings Limited) (the "Company") (Stock Code: 8363) and its subsidiaries (collectively the "Group" or "We") is pleased to present the Environmental, Social and Governance ("ESG") Report in accordance with the Environment, Social and Governance Reporting Guide ("ESG Guide") set out in Appendix 20 to the GEM Listing Rules published by the Stock Exchange of Hong Kong Limited.
+SDM Education Group Holdings Limited (the "Company") (Stock Code: 8363) and its subsidiaries (collectively the "Group" or "We") are pleased to present the Environmental, Social and Governance ("ESG") Report in accordance with the Environment, Social and Governance Reporting Guide ("ESG Guide") set out in Appendix 20 to the GEM Listing Rules published by the Stock Exchange of Hong Kong Limited.
 For the information of our corporate governance, please refer to the "Corporate Governance Report" in the annual report.

-This ESG report mainly covers the major activities of the Group in Hong Kong and Singapore presenting our sustainability approach and performance in environmental and social aspects of our business for the reporting period from 1 January 2021 to 31 December 2021 ("This Year").
-The Key Performance Indicators ("KPI") disclosure of This Year will be focused on our head office, dance centres and childcare centres.
+This ESG report mainly covers the major activities of the Group in Hong Kong and Singapore presenting our sustainability approach and performance in environmental and social aspects of our business from 1 January 2022 to 31 December 2022 ("the Reporting Period" or "This Year").
+The Key Performance Indicators ("KPIs") disclosure of This Year will be focused on our headquarters, dance centres and childcare centres.
 The Group continues strengthening information collection in order to enhance our performance in environmental realm and to disclose relative information of sustainable development.